DataBiosphere/terra-workspace-manager/DEVELOPMENT.md

 2. The `create` endpoint is currently synchronous - we expect most endpoints will be async.
 This means changing the existing endpoint to return a pollable endpoint, and actually building the pollable endpoint.
-3. Unit tests currently call the development instance of Sam.
-They should call a mock Sam instead.
-4. README is copied directly from kernel-service-poc and needs updates.
+3. README is copied directly from kernel-service-poc and needs updates.